Captain0731/Blockchain-for-Green-Hydrogen-Certification-System-Final/replit.md

 ## Overview

 A blockchain-based certification and carbon credit trading platform for green hydrogen production.
-The system enables users to issue digital certificates for hydrogen production, manage carbon credits through a real-time marketplace, and track all transactions on a simulated blockchain network.
-The platform combines environmental sustainability tracking with financial trading mechanisms, providing transparency and accountability in the green energy sector.
+The system enables users to issue digital certificates for hydrogen production, manage carbon credits, and trade them in a real-time marketplace.
+Built with Python Flask and featuring a simulated blockchain for transaction immutability, the platform combines environmental sustainability tracking with decentralized verification mechanisms.

 ## User Preferences